Improve Prison Release Outcomes

 - Include in its monthly population report information related to delayed parole decisions.

-The bill prohibits the parole board from denying parole based solely on the lack of a recommended parole plan.
+The act prohibits the parole board from denying parole based solely on the lack of a recommended parole plan.

 The act requires the office of the state public defender to provide liaisons to the DOC and the parole board to assist in criminal-related legal matters that would impact successful reentry.
 The act requires the DOC or a member of the parole board to suspend a parole hearing if they believe the offender is incompetent to proceed or has a mental health disorder and notify the public defender parole liaison of the situation.
 In the case of incompetency, the liaison shall file a motion to determine competency with the trial court that imposed the sentence.
 In the case of a mental health disorder, the liaison shall help the inmate obtain counsel if a civil commitment hearing is warranted.